Ruba Katrib

 October 25, 2020

 Ruba Katrib is a Syrian-American curator and writer.
-She is Curator at MoMA PS1 in New York, and from 2012 to 2018 served as Curator at SculptureCenter.
-At MoMA PS1, she has organized solo exhibitions with artists including Fernando Palma Rodríguez and Julia Phillips in 2018.
-At SculptureCenter, her curatorial work ranged widely across group exhibitions such as 74 million million million tons (2018), co-curated with Lawrence Abu Hamdan; The Eccentrics (2015); Puddle, pothole, portal (2014), co-curated with Camille Henrot; Better Homes (2013); and A Disagreeable Object (2012), each reflecting a sustained interest in material, narrative, and the conditions under which objects circulate and accrue meaning.
+She is Curator at MoMA PS1 in New York and previously served as Curator at SculptureCenter from 2012 to 2018.
+At MoMA PS1, she has organized solo exhibitions with artists including Fernando Palma Rodríguez and Julia Phillips.
+Her exhibitions at SculptureCenter included 74 million million million tons (2018), co-curated with Lawrence Abu Hamdan; The Eccentrics (2015); Puddle, pothole, portal (2014), co-curated with Camille Henrot; Better Homes (2013); and A Disagreeable Object (2012).
+Across these projects, Katrib has remained attentive to the ways objects carry narrative, move through systems of value, and accumulate meaning over time.

-Though we only recently crossed paths while teaching at Bard College, I have long been taken with the rigor and generosity that shape her work.
-In the midst of preparing an exhibition on Niki de Saint Phalle—a project that would ultimately be postponed—Katrib took a moment to reflect on the shifting role of institutions within a broader atmosphere of uncertainty.
-Her thinking here is measured and expansive, attentive to both the historical weight institutions carry and the possibilities they might still hold.
+Though we only recently crossed paths while teaching at Bard College, I had long admired the rigor and generosity of her work.
+When we spoke, she was in the midst of preparing an exhibition on Niki de Saint Phalle that would later be postponed as the pandemic reshaped institutional life.
+We spoke about uncertainty, responsibility, exhibition-making, and the shifting role of institutions during a moment of prolonged instability.
 This conversation took place in October 2020.

 • RKRuba Katrib